 - Share experiences, insights, and resources to build a shared understanding and to cross-fertilise ideas about issues and solutions to promote workplace mental health and wellbeing in the emergency services sector.

-- Co-designing a leadership pilot to develop frontline managers to lead for better mental health and wellbeing
+- Co-design a leadership pilot to develop frontline managers to lead for better mental health and wellbeing.

-- building capacity through knowledge sharing and translation activities
+- Build personal and sector-wide capacity and consistency through knowledge sharing and translation activities.

-Siusan MacKenzie (CEO of ESF) is the Chair of the ESF Learning Network.
-Sarah Hewat is the project manager.
+Siusan MacKenzie (CEO of ESF) is the Chair of the ESF Learning Network, and Sarah Hewat is the project manager.

 - Country Fire Authority (CFA)